mulesoft-assets/template-sfdc2sieb-account-aggregation/README.md

 ## config.xml<a name="configxml"/>
-Configuration for Connectors and [Configuration Properties](http://www.mulesoft.org/documentation/display/current/Configuring+Properties) are set in this file. **Even you can change the configuration here, all parameters that can be modified here are in properties file, and this is the recommended place to do it so.** Of course if you want to do core changes to the logic you will probably need to modify this file.
+Configuration for Connectors and [Configuration Properties](https://docs.mulesoft.com/mule4-user-guide/v/4.1/configuring-properties) are set in this file. **Even you can change the configuration here, all parameters that can be modified here are in properties file, and this is the recommended place to do it so.** Of course if you want to do core changes to the logic you will probably need to modify this file.

-In the visual editor they can be found on the *Global Element* tab.
+In the visual editor, they can be found on the *Global Element* tab.

 ## businessLogic.xml<a name="businesslogicxml"/>